BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 The roots of many tech gurus can be traced back to counterculture environments that advocated individual freedom, non-conformity, free love, drugs, and rock music.

 Guided by this vision, counterculturalists and technologists alike came together to reimagine computers as tools for personal liberation, community building in virtual and decidedly alternative spaces, and for exploring bold new social frontiers.
-Despite the internet never truly escaping from power concentrations, it provided us with a compelling vision of a potential future; a fever dream of an alternative societal structure.
+Despite the internet never truly escaping from power concentrations, it provided many people with a compelling vision of a potential future; a fever dream of an alternative societal structure.
 But what happened to this dream?

-One could argue that it was the Left's failure to act collectively and assertively that was at fault.
+## Ecstatic Individualism

-Certainly, some were striving to transform material realities through collective activism.
+One might contend that the fault lay in the Left's inability to take collective and assertive action.
-However, others were trying to alter people's mindsets.
+Undeniably, some were actively working to reshape material realities through collective activism, while others focused on changing people's perspectives.
-While the former group embraced bureaucracy, hierarchies, and organizations, the latter group campaigned to eliminate all those structures, instead promoting small-scale technologies, LSD, and so on.
+The former group accepted bureaucracy, hierarchy, and organization, whereas the latter worked to dismantle these structures, advocating for small-scale technologies, the use of LSD, and so forth.
-This anarchistic reflex may seem appealing, but individual freedom in a highly interconnected society either stems from collective negotiation or from individual domination over others.
+While this anarchistic impulse might appear attractive, personal freedom in a tightly interconnected society either arises from collective negotiation or from individual dominance over others.
-Using drugs aimlessly is akin to having an escape kit without an instruction manual.
+Unstructured drug use equates to having an escape kit bereft of an operational guide

 >Taking MDMA is like improving [Microsoft] Windows: no matter how much tinkering Bill [Gates] does, MS Windows will always be shit because it is built on top of the rickety structure of DOS -- Mark Fisher

 In his final remarks, Mark Fisher asserts that reliance on ecstasy will inevitably lead to failure, as the human operating system has not been fully dismantled.

 Ultimately, this division proved detrimental.
 Within a communal system founded on shared consciousness, charismatic individuals often take the lead and cultural norms begin to assert themselves.
-Additionally, from a materialistic perspective, ideas don't alter material realities, rather material realities give birth to ideas.
+Additionally, from a *materialistic* perspective, ideas don't alter material realities, rather material realities give birth to ideas which inform further matieral changes.
-Reality takes precedence, our narratives about it follow.
+Reality takes precedence, our narratives about it follows.
 Importantly, the distribution of resources calls for negotiation, which in turn necessitates bureaucracy.
 The undemocratic impulse to free oneself from bureaucracy continually presents an alluring prospect to those committed to realizing their ideal version of a "good" society.
 Consequently, the collective drive lost steam, leading to widespread disillusionment among artists.
 Rather than seeking to change existing power structures and material realities, they redirected their efforts toward critiquing the status quo through personal expressions -- as liberal vehicle.